andersgom/andersgom/README.md

 - Based in Lisbon since 2018.
-- Upskilling myselft from Data Analyst to Data Scientist.
+- Upskilling myself from Data Analyst to Data Scientist.

 ### **Find me at**
 <br>